Microeconomics in Context

 can I get the textbook and supplementary materials?

-A complete set of supplementary materials is available for free download here on GDAE's website.
-On our Microeconomics in Context Supplementary Materials page, you and your students can access the Student Study Guide and the full set of PowerPoint slides.
+Third edition supplementary materials will be available soon.
+A complete set of supplementary materials for the second edition is available for free download on our Microeconomics in Context Supplementary Materials page.
+You and your students can access the Student Study Guide and the full set of PowerPoint slides.
 Instructor-specific supplementary materials, available only to verified instructors, include a Second Edition Instructor's Resource Manual and a comprehensive Test Bank.
-To obtain access to the instructor materials, please e-mail us at email@example.com.
-Also contact us at firstname.lastname@example.org if you use Aplia (an on-line homework service) with your courses, and would like to be part of an Aplia user's group for this textbook.
+To obtain access to the instructor materials, please e-mail us at firstname.lastname@example.org.

 are the authors?